ErpNetDocs/tech/modules/crm/clientcenter/how-to/define-a-new-cc.md

 ## Apply platform settings

-Like all ERP websites, the Client Center can have certain settings applied for it.
+Тhe Client Center can have certain settings applied for it.
 This includes visual and functional modifications.

 Below are important settings you can apply to the Client Center: